New Jersey Defense Attorney For Misconduct By Corporate Official Charges

 Under N.J.S.A.
 2C:21-9, Misconduct By Corporate Official, corporate directors are held to a higher standard than others, and the penalties for violations of this law are immense.

 When the benefit derived from such misconduct exceeds $75,000, you’ll be charged with a crime of the second degree and can go to prison for five to ten years.

 That may seem like a high bar, but here’s the kicker: if the benefit derived from Misconduct By Corporate Official is between just $1,000 and $75,000, you can be found guilty of a crime of the third degree, with a three to five year prison sentence on offer for conviction.

 Even below that threshold, the charge is an indictable offense, comparable to a felony in other states.

 If you’re convicted of violating 2C:21-9 as a crime of the fourth degree, you can still face 18 months in prison and fines of $10,000.

 If you’ve been charged with Misconduct By Corporate Official in NJ, seek legal help right away.

 These are serious charges with serious consequences, and you have to fight back to protect yourself.

-Call Matt Reisig at 732-385-3339 for a free consultation with an experienced New Jersey criminal defense attorney today.
+Call Matthew Reisig at 732-385-3339 for a free consultation with an experienced New Jersey criminal defense attorney today.